10 months from Istanbul to Beijing

 We crossed places that are no longer accessible: the Baluchistan Desert (eastern Iran) and others that were still wild, like northern Laos or Tibetan China.
 There was no fixed goal or destination, only a path that was the journey itself.

-We wanted to return along the Silk Road from China, but the borders closed before our eyes after the Twin Towers attack.
 We came back on the Trans-Siberian, an extraordinary, long journey across the Mongolian steppe and the poorest, most remote parts of Russia.
 In our compartment, an American in a floral shirt under minus 10 degrees, with a bottle of vodka.

 We left Beijing in the height of summer and arrived in Moscow in the middle of winter, under the lights of the Kremlin illuminating the snow.